 A heat exchanger is a pipe which runs through the steam boiler, utilising the heat from the boiler to heat the brew water.

-Just like the little things, the cable tidy, the locking wheel & so on, this seems such an obvious thing to do, to help with thermal stability, however it certainly wasn’t obvious until they designed it.
+Just like the little things, the cable tidy, the locking wheel & so on, this seems such an obvious thing to do, to help with thermal stability, but it certainly wasn’t obvious until they designed it.

-Understanding that temperature stability is paramount, they didn’t stop here, they fitted heating factor to the group, and they fitted a temperature sensor in the group and a separate one in the brew boiler.
+Grasp that temperature stability is paramount, they didn’t stop here, they fitted heating factor to the group, and they fitted a temperature sensor in the group and a separate one in the brew boiler.

-They then installed two PID controllers (PID: Proportional, Integral, Derivative – an exceptionally technical name to describe what is literally a way to control the temperature with accuracy and stability) which independently receive feedback from these temp sensors, allowing them to work together to ensure that the brew temp the user has requested, is the brew temp that is delivered.
+They then installed two PID controllers (PID: Proportional, Integral, Derivative – an exceptionally technical name to describe what is simply a way to control the temperature with accuracy and stability) which independently receive feedback from these temp sensors, allowing them to work together to ensure that the brew temp the user has requested, is the brew temp that is delivered.

 If you’re using a light roasted bean, and you decide to up the brew temp to 96C for instance, when the LCD tells you you’re getting 96C, you’re going to be getting this temperature with almost unrivalled accuracy (unrivalled I’d say until you spend over double or possibly even triple the price).